ebelbell/myProfile/README.md

-# 🌼 Elyzha's little things 🌸
-My repository is about the little things in life that make me happy.

 ## Bio
 *2023 is my turn to grow.* My name is Elyzha and I am a Filipino-American from Seattle, WA.
 I have an interest in UX Design and creating products that are accessible to all users.